naokiy/hexo-mtg-card-jp/README.md

 <% if (card.multiverseid) { %> mtg_multiverseid="<%- card.multiverseid %>"<% } -%>
 ><%- content %></span>
 ```
+card.xxx is card data from mtgjson.com ( http://mtgjson.com/ ).
+content is original card name from your post.

-Card names in your post like...
+### Write card name into your post

+For example...

 ```markdown
 《鐘突きのズルゴ/Zurgo Bellstriker(DTK)》
 ```

+### This plugins format that card name.

-will be formatted like...
+The example will be translated as...

 ```html
 <span is="mtg_card" mtg_types="creature" mtg_colors="red" mtg_multiverseid="394748">《鐘突きのズルゴ/Zurgo Bellstriker(DTK)》</span>